Mann Gulch fire: Additional individuals

 Earl Cooley was the spotter/kicker (the airborne supervisor who directed the crew of smokejumpers who dropped in to fight the fire) the morning of the August 5, 1949 Mann Gulch fire jump.
-On July 12, 1940, as part of a two-man jump, Cooley had been the first smokejumper to jump on an operational fire jump.
-In the 1950s Cooley served as the smokejumper base superintendent and was the first president of the National Smokejumper Association.
+On July 12, 1940, as part of a two-man jump, Cooley had been the first ever smokejumper to jump on an operational fire jump.
+In the 1950s, Cooley served as the smokejumper base superintendent and was the first president of the National Smokejumper Association.
 He died November 9, 2009, at age 98.

 Controversy

 Much controversy surrounded foreman Dodge and the fire he lit to escape.
-In answering the questions of the Forest Service Review Board as to why he took the actions he did, Dodge stated he had never heard of such a fire being set; it had just seemed "logical" to him.
-In fact, it was not a method that the Forest Service had considered, nor would it work in the intense heat of the normal tall growth forest fires that they typically fought.
-Similar types of escape fires had been used by the plains Indians to escape the fast-moving, brief duration grass fires of the plains, and the method had been written about by James Fenimore Cooper (1827) in The Prairie, but in this case Dodge appears to have invented it on the spot, as the only means available to him to save his crew.
-None of the men realized what it was and only Dodge was saved by it.
+In answering the questions of the Forest Service Review Board as to why he took the actions he did, Dodge stated he had never had to use an escape fire before, and it was not explicitly taught; but he was trained to get into a burned area for safety and thus it seemed logical.
+Maclean incorrectly claimed that Dodge testified that "he had never heard of such a thing before."
+Similar escape fires had been used by the plains Indians against the fast-moving, brief-duration grass fires.
+The idea that Dodge devised the escape fire on the spot became popular in spite of contrary evidence.
+A contemporary of Dodge, Earl C. Schmidt (February 13, 1920 - November 5, 2014), recounted a 1943 discussion in which Dodge explained the use of the escape fire as a last resort.
+Schmidt's 1996 letter to Starr Jenkins opined that Dodge had calmly selected an area of least fuel and performed the maneuver "without flinching."
+Another of Dodge's contemporaries, James Arthur “Smokey” Alexander (1918–2014) said that setting escape fires was an "emergency exit procedure" that he had used in the 1930s.
+Alexander also said that he had discussed it with Dodge and others in 1941.

-There was some controversy about the fire, with a few parents of the men trying to sue the government.
-One charge was that the "escape fire" had actually burned the men.
+A few parents of the smokejumpers tried to sue the government with one charge that the "escape fire" had actually burned the men.

 It was originally thought that the unburned patches underneath the bodies indicated they had suffocated for lack of air before the fire caught them.
-However, the unburned patches are called protected areas.
-The firefighters' bodies protected these areas by shielding from the intense thermal radiation, by keeping out hot gases, and absorbing heat.
-All of these factors kept the grass and forest litter unburned where they were lying.
+However, the unburned patches are called protected areas as their bodies shielded the underlying grass and forest litter from the intense thermal radiation, by keeping out hot gases, and absorbing heat.
 It is now known that death by smoke and toxic gas inhalation, while common in structure fires because of the confined atmosphere, is virtually nonexistent among wildland fire fatalities.